 Software From £50 + VAT/month

-Hardware bundles From £399 + VAT, excluding £9.99+ shipping
+Hardware bundles From £225 + VAT, excluding shipping from £9.99

-Epos Now Payments 1.7% per transaction (all cards)
+Epos Now Payments 1.7% per transaction (all cards) or custom rates

-The Hospitality subscription includes café features like food menus, table plans and modifiers.
+The Hospitality subscription has café features like food menus, table plans and modifiers.
 One of the paid add-ons is an Order & Pay system enabling customers to order their hot drinks from the table.

 If you don’t want to integrate the EPOS with one of the compatible payment processors, the Epos Now Payments system is set up from the get-go when opting for one of its card machines (from £15 + VAT monthly to rent).